langsci/primaryNavigation/pluginDocumentation_primaryNavigation.md

 Description
 ============

 This plugin replaces the template for the primary navigation menu and the user navigation (meta navigation at the top/right).
-Additionally, it adds two new pages (/policies and /sponsors).

 Implementation
 ================

 Hooks
 -----
-- used hooks: 2
+- used hooks: 1

 		TemplateManager::include
-		LoadHandler

 New pages
 ------
-- new pages: 1
+- new pages: 0

-		about/policies

 Templates
 ---------
 - templates that replace other templates: 1

 		primaryNavMenuModified.tpl replaces templates/frontend/components/primaryNavMenu.tpl
-		usernavModified.tpl replaces templates/header/frontend/usernav.tpl
+		usernavModified.tpl replaces lib/pkp/templates/header/frontend/usernav.tpl

 - templates that are modified with template hooks: 0
-- new/additional templates: 1
+- new/additional templates: 0

-		policies.tpl

 Database access, server access
 -----------------------------